IUCN Red List of Ecosystems: Risk Categories

 The acronyms of the RLE risk categories (CO, CR, EN, VU, NT, LC, DD, NE) are in English and, unlike others, do not change in line with the language in which the document where they appear is written.

 Collapsed (CO)

 An ecosystem is Collapsed when it is virtually certain that its defining biotic or abiotic features are lost from all occurrences, and the characteristic native biota are no longer sustained.
 This category is only assigned when assessors are virtually certain (>99% probability) of the assessment outcome, otherwise, if Collapsed is the more likely category, it should listed as Critically Endangered with upper bound of Collapsed.

 Collapse is considered an endpoint of ecosystem decline and degradation and is thus the most extreme outcome of the risk assessment protocol.
 For this reason, this category must only be assigned when the evidence complies a very high standard.
 Unlike the analogous process of species extinction, collapse is theoretically reversible.
 In other assessment protocols, the terms 'extinct', 'eliminated' or 'disappeared' are often used instead of 'collapsed'.

+Currently, the IUCN Red List of Ecosystems only has two ecosystems classified as collapsed.
+These are the Aral Sea of Kazakhstan and Uzbekistan, and the Central Ayeyarwady palm savanna of Myanmar.